serenity-is/docs/tutorials/movies/02-generating-code-for-movie-table.md

 In Serenity, access control to resources (pages, services, etc.) is managed using permission keys, which are simple strings.
 Users or roles are granted these permissions.

-For our Movie page, it will be used exclusively by administrative users (or perhaps content moderators in the future).
+Our Movie page will be used exclusively by administrative users (or perhaps content moderators in the future).
 Therefore, let's set the permission to `Administration:General` for now.
 In the Serene template, by default, only the `admin` user has this permission.

 ![Sergen what to generate](img/dotnet-sergen-whattogenerate.png)